Middle East conflicts largely avoided energy facilities in the past. Not in this war

 Why This Matters

-The ongoing U.S.-Israeli war with Iran marks a significant shift in the region's conflict dynamics, as energy facilities have become a primary target for the first time.
-This escalation raises concerns about global energy security and the potential for long-term disruptions.
-The international community is closely watching the situation.
+The ongoing U.S.-Israeli war with Iran marks a significant shift in the region's conflict dynamics, as energy facilities have become a primary target for the first time in recent history.

 Coverage Snapshot